Have Questions? We've got answers!

 Are you a current UI student, alum, or other member of the Hawkeye family who would like to be part of this network of support?

 Thank you for your support of first-gen students at the University of Iowa!
 We appreciate your dedication to our students however, at this time, we are only accepting current or retired UI staff or faculty members for the 1stGen@Iowa Mentor Network.
-As the network grows, we hope to add additional groups of mentors so please check back here in future semesters.
+As the network grows, we hope to add additional groups of mentors so check back here in future semesters.
+Please feel free to contact us for more information.